KevzBueno101/PDF-DOCX-Converter/README.md

 # 📝 PDF → DOCX Converter

-A simple desktop application built using CustomTkinter and `pdf2docx` for converting PDF files into editable DOCX documents on Windows.
+A simple stand-alone desktop application built using CustomTkinter and `pdf2docx` for converting PDF files into editable DOCX documents on Windows.
 I created this app for my personal use.

 ---

 ## 🎯 Tech Stack